tyleretters/nor.the-rn.info/_posts/2022-12-30-sound-+-process.md

 Dan:

-> if you’ve spent any time [here](https://llllllll.co) in the last two years, the guests of this episode are likely already known to you `:slight_smile:`
+> if you've spent any time [here](https://llllllll.co) in the last two years, the guests of this episode are likely already known to you `:slight_smile:`
 >
-> in july of 2020, `@tyleretters` put out a request for contributions to start a project for norns named [Dronecaster](https://llllllll.co/t/dronecaster/34737). the proposed script’s mission was simple:
+> in july of 2020, `@tyleretters` put out a request for contributions to start a project for norns named [Dronecaster](https://llllllll.co/t/dronecaster/34737). the proposed script's mission was simple:
 >
 >> *cast drones for hours, send it out to your gear and `.wav` whatever beauty returns*
 >
-> he found his first collaborator in `@license`, who helped build a SuperCollider template which not only deployed Tyler’s initial vision, but made it easy for others to contribute as well. among those was `@infinitedigits`, whose norns scripts [Blndr ](https://llllllll.co/t/blndr/35106) and [Barcode ](https://llllllll.co/t/barcode/35297) were already instant classics among y’all `:sparkles:`
+> he found his first collaborator in `@license`, who helped build a SuperCollider template which not only deployed Tyler's initial vision, but made it easy for others to contribute as well. among those was `@infinitedigits`, whose norns scripts [Blndr ](https://llllllll.co/t/blndr/35106) and [Barcode ](https://llllllll.co/t/barcode/35297) were already instant classics among y'all `:sparkles:`
 >
 > the energy exchanged between these three artists, all collaborating remotely in the early days of the pandemic, helped establish a lines-centric chapter for the polymyth of [Northern Information](https://nor.the-rn.info), which has become home to a growing group of musicians and developers navigating the late stages of the Anthropocene.
 >
-> this episode is comprised of separate but dovetailing conversations with tyler, ryan and zack — **each recorded almost two years ago**. in the time since, lines and the community surrounding norns have gone through immense changes — and as i revisited this audio, i was struck by how much *possibility* was still latent in these reflections. their perspectives remain incredibly energizing + inspiring and i’m so humbled to be able to share them as the 23rd episode of this project.
+> this episode is comprised of separate but dovetailing conversations with tyler, ryan and zack — **each recorded almost two years ago**. in the time since, lines and the community surrounding norns have gone through immense changes — and as i revisited this audio, i was struck by how much *possibility* was still latent in these reflections. their perspectives remain incredibly energizing + inspiring and i'm so humbled to be able to share them as the 23rd episode of this project.

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1410615934&color=%23ff5500&auto_play=false&hide_related=true&show_comments=false&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>